Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Introduction

 Furthermore, another striking observation from Figure~\ref{fig:gcn_ntk_comp} is that the performance of GCN without skip connections decreases considerably with depth for both $\rmS_{sym}$ and $\rmS_{row}$.
-This contradicts the conventional wisdom about neural networks which exhibit improvement in the performance as depth increases.
+This contradicts the conventional wisdom about standard neural networks which exhibit improvement in the performance as depth increases.
 Several works ~\citep{kipf2017semi, Chen_2019_ICLR, wu2019simplifying} observe this behavior empirically and attribute it to the over-smoothing effect from the repeated application of the diffusion operator, resulting in averaging out of the feature information to a degree where it becomes uninformative \citep{li2018deeper,oono2019graph,NeurIPS2021_Esser}.
 As a solution to this problem, \citet{chenWHDL2020gcnii} and \citet{kipf2017semi} propose different forms of skip connections that overcome the smoothing effect and thus outperform the vanilla GCN.
-Extending it to the comparison of graph convolutions, our experiment shows $\rmS_{row}$ is preferable to $\rmS_{sym}$ over depth even in GCNs with skip connections~(Figure \ref{fig:gcn_ntk_comp}).
-Naturally, the following question arises: \emph{what characteristics of $\rmS_{row}$ enable better representation learning than $\rmS_{sym}$ in GCNs?} Rigorous theoretical analysis is particularly challenging in GCNs compared to the standard neural networks because of the graph convolution.
-Adding skip connections further increase the complexity of the analysis.
+Extending it to the comparison of graph convolutions, Figure \ref{fig:gcn_ntk_comp} shows $\rmS_{row}$ is preferable to $\rmS_{sym}$ over depth in general for different GCNs.
+Naturally, we ask: \emph{what characteristics of $\rmS_{row}$ enable better representation learning than $\rmS_{sym}$ in GCNs?} Another contrasting behavior to the standard deep networks is that \emph{linear GCNs perform on par or even better than non-linear GCNs} as demonstrated in \citet{wu2019simplifying}.
+While standard neural networks with non-linear activations are proved to be universal function approximator, hence an essential component in a network, this behavior of GCNs is surprising.
+Rigorous theoretical analysis is particularly challenging in GCNs compared to the standard neural networks because of the added complexity due to the graph convolution.
+Adding skip connections and non-linearity further increase the complexity of the analysis.
 To overcome these difficulties, we consider GCN in infinite width limit wherein the \emph{Neural Tangent Kernel (NTK)} captures the network characteristics very well \citep{jacot2018neural}.
-Although the assumption on network width may appear restrictive at first, it is advantageous in our case as the role of graph convolutions remain unchanged with network width.
-Moreover, NTK enables the analysis to be parameter-free and hence eliminating additional complexity induced for example by optimization.
-Through the lens of NTK, we study the impact of different graph convolutions under a specific data distributional assumption --- \emph{Degree Corrected Stochastic Block Model (DC-SBM)}\citep{karrer2011stochastic}, a sparse random graph model.
+The infinite width assumption is not restrictive for our analysis as the NTK model shows same general trends as trained GCN.
+Moreover, NTK enables the analysis to be parameter-free and thus eliminate additional complexity induced, for example, by optimization.
+Through the lens of NTK, we study the impact of different graph convolutions under a random graph model: \emph{Degree Corrected Stochastic Block Model (DC-SBM)} \citep{karrer2011stochastic}.
 The node degree heterogeneity induced in DC-SBM allows us to analyze the effect of different types of normalization of the adjacency matrix, thus revealing the characteristic difference between $\rmS_{sym}$ and $\rmS_{row}$.
-In this paper, we present a formal approach to analyze GCNs and, specifically, \emph{the representation power of different graph convolutions, the influence of depth and the role of skip connections.} This is a significant step toward understanding GCNs as it facilitates for more informed network design choices like the graph convolution and depth, as well as the development of more competitive methods based on grounded theoretical reasoning rather than heuristics.
+Additionally, this model enables analysis of graphs that have \emph{homophilic, heterophilic and core-periphery} structures.
+In this paper, we present a formal approach to analyze GCNs and, specifically, \emph{the effect of activations, the representation power of different graph convolutions, the influence of depth and the role of skip connections.} This is a significant step toward understanding GCNs as it enables more informed network design choices like the convolution, depth and activations, as well as development of competitive methods based on grounded theoretical reasoning rather than heuristics.